 Never drive away from the scene of an accident, even if the damage appears relatively minor.
 If you leave the scene of a car accident before the police arrive, you risk hit-and-run charges and stiff criminal penalties, regardless of whether the drivers or passengers in the other involved vehicles were seriously injured.

 2. Check Drivers and Passengers for Injuries

 Making sure that no one was seriously injured takes precedence over assessing any property damage.
 After checking yourself and your passengers for injuries, check the drivers and passengers in the involved vehicles for injuries, as well.
 Call an ambulance for any injuries that require medical attention, and make sure not to move people who are unconscious or complaining of neck or back pain.

 3. Call the Police

 If you called 911 to report injuries, the police will be on the way.
 However, even if you believe there were no serious injuries, it's important to call California Highway Patrol to report the accident.
 A police report will be helpful in the event that you decide to pursue legal action and may be required by your insurance company.
 Make sure to call the police department's non-emergency line to keep 911 free for true emergencies.

 Once you've assessed any injuries and reported the accident to the police, take a minute to photograph the scene of the accident, if you can do so safely.
 Even if you don't happen to carry a camera in your vehicle, you can still document the scene using a cell phone or tablet—both usually equipped with a camera.
-It's also helpful to jot down the time of the accident, as well as current road and weather conditions.
+According to our Rancho Cucamonga personal injury lawyer, it's also helpful to jot down the time of the accident, as well as current road and weather conditions.